#MarcosBurial | SC justices stress reparation for martial law victims - Bulatlat

 Public money only for public purpose

 Responding to Sereno, Brig.
-Gen. Restituto Aguilar of the Philippine Veterans Affairs Office disclosed that 100-square meter lot was allotted for the grave of Marcos.
+Gen. Restituto Aguilar of the Philippine Veterans Affairs Office disclosed that 100-square meter lot has been allotted for the grave of Marcos.

 Sereno asked how much of the public funds are being spent for the maintenance of the LNMB.
 Aguilar said he would submit the budget to the high court.